postmanlabs/newman/README.md

 Already member?
 Sign in at <a href="https://postmancommunity.slack.com">https://postmancommunity.slack.com</a>

 ## License
-Apache-2.0.
-See the LICENSE file for more information
+This software is licensed under Apache-2.0.
+Copyright Postdot Technologies, Inc. See the [LICENSE.md](LICENSE.md) file for more information.

 [![Analytics](https://ga-beacon.appspot.com/UA-43979731-9/newman/readme)](https://www.getpostman.com)